 Rhubarb and orange cake

 Cover the base a 500g loaf tin with baking paper.
-Pour over 2 tablespoons of melted butter and brush thIMG_7932e sides with a little butter.
+Pour over 2 tablespoons of melted butter and brush the sides with a little butter.
 Mix 250g washed and chopped rhubarb with 50g of caster sugar and the zest of a bloood orange.
 Spread this on the base of the tin.

 Make the cake by creaming together 75g butter, 75g caster sugar and the zest of 1 orange, until light.
 Beat in 2 eggs.
 Sift together 1/4 teaspoon bi-carb into 100g self raising flour.
 Beat into the flour with 50g natural yoghurt.
 Pour into the cake pan.